-Promote the launch of British Airways’ route to from London to Moscow
+Use viral video marketing to promote the launch of British Airways’ route from London to Moscow

 What we did